 Member in Focus with Step by Step center for Quality Education in Slovenia: "We link Research and Practice"

-The first Member in Focus of 2017 is with Jerneja Jager, Head of the Step by Step Center for Quality in Education, ISSA’s founding member from Slovenia.
+Jerneja Jager, is the head of the Step by Step Center for Quality in Education, ISSA’s founding member from Slovenia.
 At just 34 Jerneja is the youngest Head of Department of the Educational Research Institute in Ljubljana.
 She told us about her organization’s work, their partnership with ISSA on the INTESYS project, and about creating a link between research and practice.

 You are the head of a research center but you also coordinate a network of practitioners, how do you manage to combine the two?